 Increased risk of genetic homogeneity within the herd is a potential drawback of using controlled breeding techniques.
 While controlled breeding techniques can lead to improved productivity and better-quality products, they also have the potential to increase the risk of genetic homogeneity within the herd.

 Genetic homogeneity is a measure of how genetically similar a population is.
-A population with high genetic homogeneity will have a high degree of similarity in their DNA sequence, while a population with low genetic homogeneity will have less similarity in their DNA sequence.
+A population with high genetic homogeneity will have a high degree of similarity in its DNA sequence, while a population with low genetic homogeneity will have less similarity in their DNA sequence.
 Therefore, more genetic homogeneity can lead to a reduction in genetic diversity and an increased risk of certain types of diseases.

 Increased genetic diversity within the herd is not a drawback of controlled breeding techniques, but rather a desirable outcome.
 Similarly, variability in product quality may not necessarily be a drawback, as some variability may be necessary to meet different market needs.
 Reduced disease resistance may also be a potential drawback, but it is not necessarily a direct consequence of controlled breeding techniques.